NamitaMalik/E2E-testing-with-Protractor/README.md

    To run these test you will have to do the following:

    1. Go to console and run webdriver-manager star command.
-   2. On the console go the test folder and run the command protractor conf.js
+   2. On the console go the test folder and run the command **Protractor** conf.js

    You will see a **Chrome** window opening up and your tests running on it.
 Once the tests are completed, the window will close automatically and test results will be available on console.